hazelcast/hazelcast-jet/site/docs/design-docs/015-event-reordering.md

 ## Not Implementing Now: Smart Job Planning (Abandoned)

-Since it requires marking pipeline.stages as order sensitive or not, we have abandoned using it in this first implementation.
+Since it requires marking pipeline stages as order sensitive or not, we have abandoned using it in this first implementation.
 In other words, this approach requires the user to know which stages of the pipeline is order-sensitive or not.
 I leave this section in the TDD as this approach